dvschwab/reddit-nlp-etl-spark/README.md

 ## Update 8/11/2021
 Code has passed initial tests on Docker spark instance.
 Now building a multi-container app with a Spark gateway (i.e. ubuntu server), Spark, and HDFS for more extensive local testing before attempting deployment to AWS.

+## Update 11/2023
+This project is currently idle and unlikely to be completed, as I have many other projects to work on.
+Feel free to use any of the code or logic in your own projects (subject to the license).
+Good luck!